 We have just welcomed the new year with fireworks and greetings.
 So like every year, one of the first thoughts is about making certain plans for the new year.
 However, according to Psychology Today, most of your new year resolutions fail because your goals are too vague or hard to achieve.

-With the help of this article, I will put forward 10 things that you can do in 2020 that are easy to achieve and can bring about major changes in your life.
+With the help of this article, I will put forward 10 things that you can do at the beginning of this year that are easy to achieve and can bring about major changes in your life.
 Also, there are some bonus tips as well that are equally simple and useful to make your year a better one.
 Let’s take a look.

 10 Things to Quit Doing in 2020